rvcgit/dzen2bar/README.md

 COMMON ISSUES:
 IF ROFI WINDOW[ that follows pointer co-ordinates] may vary, feel free to juggle around the pX and pY part of respective config file

+i have deliberately not configured dzen2 as dock here; i use 3 different bars so i made trayer as dock so the bars can be acoomodated within that doc space and windows dont overlap ! just for info so those not using trayer may find the windows overlap.

 Depending on your distribution; inxi output may differ or display wrongly; simple edit 'dzensysinfo.sh' to suit your distribution
 Home / Root device nomes [sdXY; X is a/b/c etc; Y is 1,2,3 etc]